Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/javascript/javascript.md

 ### Canvas Object

 The `canvas` object is a `content` object that delegates drawing to a script in its behavior that draws using the HTML 2D Canvas API specified by the W3C.
-It provides a 2D context conforming to the [HTML Canvas 2D Context specification](http://www.w3.org/TR/2dcontext/)(which defines the `2d` context type, whose API</span> is implemented using the `CanvasRenderingContext2D` interface).
+It provides a 2D context conforming to the [HTML Canvas 2D Context specification](http://www.w3.org/TR/2dcontext/)(which defines the `2d` context type, whose API is implemented using the `CanvasRenderingContext2D` interface).

 #### Coordinates
 The measured width and measured height of a `canvas` object are 0.